-The classical sequential approach forms segments based on consumer characteristics and/or preferences \citep{KotlerP.andKeller2014}.
-More generally, we consider any form of a priori segmentation and denote it by $S^{0}(\boldsymbol{x}_{i})$.
-After segments are formed, the marketer then solves for the optimal treatment values $T(S^{0}(\boldsymbol{x}_{i}),\boldsymbol{x}_{i})$ taking the a priori segmentation as given.
+The classical sequential approach forms segments a priori based on consumer characteristics and preferences \citep{KotlerP.andKeller2014}.
+We denote a priori segmentation rule as $S^{0}(\boldsymbol{x}_{i})$.
+After segments are formed, the marketer then solves for the optimal treatment values $T(S^{0}(\boldsymbol{x}_{i}),\boldsymbol{x}_{i})$ by taking the a priori segmentation as given.